 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Simon Property Group reported total carbon emissions of approximately 1,075,847,000 kg CO2e.
-This includes Scope 1 emissions of about 22,241,000 kg CO2e, Scope 2 emissions of approximately 99,430,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 954,176,000 kg CO2e.
-Notably, the Scope 3 emissions are primarily driven by downstream leased assets, which account for about 845,478,000 kg CO2e.
-Simon Property Group has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 68% by 2035, using 2019 as the base year.
-Additionally, the company targets a 21% reduction in absolute Scope 3 emissions from downstream leased assets by 2035, with 2018 as the base year.
-These targets are aligned with the Science Based Targets initiative (SBTi), demonstrating Simon's commitment to sustainable practices and long-term value creation for shareholders.
-The company has shown a proactive approach to climate action, with ongoing efforts to minimise its environmental impact.
-Simon's emissions data is sourced directly from Simon Property Group, Inc., ensuring accuracy and transparency in their reporting.
+This figure includes Scope 1 emissions of about 22,241,000 kg CO2e, Scope 2 emissions of approximately 99,430,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 954,176,000 kg CO2e.
+The Scope 3 emissions breakdown includes downstream leased assets contributing about 845,478,000 kg CO2e and waste generated in operations at approximately 898,557,000 kg CO2e.
+Simon Property Group has committed to ambitious climate targets, aiming for a 68% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2035, using 2019 as the base year.
+Additionally, they plan to reduce absolute Scope 3 emissions from downstream leased assets by 21% by 2035, with 2018 as the reference year.
+These targets are aligned with the Science Based Targets initiative (SBTi), demonstrating the company's commitment to sustainable practices and long-term environmental stewardship.
+The emissions data and reduction targets are sourced from Simon Property Group, Inc., with no cascaded data from a parent organization.

 Access structured emissions data, company-specific emission factors, and source documents